Research and Development Exception for the Virginia Conflict of Interest Act

 2. State and Local Government Conflict of Interests Act at § 2.2-3106 (Prohibited contracts by officers and employees of state government)

-3. SCHEV document: Guidelines and Approval Process for Policies at Public Institutions Regarding Exception for Certain Contracts Under the Conflict of Interest Act
+3. SCHEV document: Guidelines and Approval Process for Policies at Public Institutions Regarding Exceptions for Certain Contracts Under the Conflict of Interest Act

 4. VCU Policy: Conflicts of Interest in Research